vfurkanguner/how-to-ace-frontend-interviews/README.md

 2. useFetch: https://codesandbox.io/s/fe-interview-react-hooks-q2-usefetch-rzi8m2
 3. useWindowSize: https://codesandbox.io/s/fe-interview-react-hooks-q3-usewindowsize-3wcmfh

+### NOTE: If you thing any solution is incorrect or can be done in better ways.
+Just send me yours solution and I'll change it.

 Questions like these are important questions to be done on the front-end.
 Hopefully it benefits your business. 🤘🏻